Fish head steamboat in Singapore

 Image credit: @_alextoh_

-To seasoned fish head steamboat eaters, Whampoa Keng is definitely not new.
-Even with three branches, the owners manage to maintain the quality of their steamboat at each store.
-Their broth is made from over 30 ingredients and is super addictive.
-The large amount of ingredients also give the soup a balanced flavour.
-Their Fish Head Steamboat with Bardan fish slices ($35/$45/$55/$65) is usually my go-to order, but they do offer other types of fish such as Red Snapper ($40/$50/$60/$70).
+Even with three branches, the owners of Whampoa Keng manage to maintain the quality of their steamboat at each store.
+Their addictive broth is made from over 30 ingredients, which give the soup a balanced flavour.
+Their Fish Head Steamboat with Bardan fish slices (from $40) is usually my go-to order, but they do offer other types of fish such as Red Garoupa (from $50).
 The use of charcoal is probably the reason for the broth’s robust smokiness, which I feel makes it taste better.

 2. Nan Hwa Fish Head Steamboat